top of page

 2. Know Your Drain Lines — And Keep Them Flowing

-You know that small white pipe sticking out the side of your house?
-That’s not just a random piece of plastic — that’s your HVAC system’s emergency drain line.
+Do you know that small white pipe sticking out the side of your house?
+That’s not just a random piece of plastic; it’s your HVAC system’s emergency drain line.

 Flushing AC drain with water will reduce breakdown

 It carries away all the moisture your system pulls from the air.
 In DFW, your primary drain usually ties into your home’s plumbing — often under a sink or bathtub.
-When it clogs?
-You’ve got a real problem on your hands.
+When it clogs, you have a real problem on your hands.

 • Once a season, pour a cup of white vinegar or bleach down the line (usually accessible via a T-fitting near your indoor unit).

 • Know where your emergency drain goes.
-If you see water dripping from a pipe above a window or door, your main drain is clogged and your system’s in trouble.
+If you see water dripping from a pipe above a window or door, your main drain is clogged and your system is in trouble.

 • Understand where both drain lines terminate outside your home so you can check them seasonally.